hjoseph777/MovieApp_LAB9/README.md

 - Deployment: Render.com

 ## Overview
 CineVault is a professional Django web application for managing a movie collection with search functionality.
-The project demonstrates clean MVC architecture, responsive design.
-## Quick Download

 **Get the complete project instantly:**